NewYork-Presbyterian/Columbia Participates in Trial for New Device Designed to Repair Heart Valve Leakage

 Dr. Hahn, a world-renowned expert in the field of cardiac imaging, is the first imaging specialist to be appointed as a principal investigator in an interventional cardiology trial.
 Dr. Hahn developed the imaging protocol for this procedure, championing the technique for visualizing the tricuspid valve using transesophageal echocardiography (TEE), ultrasound and x-rays.

 The procedure begins with a catheter inserted through two small incisions in the neck area.
 The catheter is guided into the tricuspid valve, which is between the right atrium and the right ventricle.
 The device, manufactured by Mitralign, Inc., is then introduced through the catheter to the annulus of tricuspid valve and releases sutures that can be pulled together to reduce the size of the valve and in turn, solve the leakage.
-A video detailing how the device works can be found here.

 TR typically impacts individuals who are more than 60 years old and is often detected when the patient is being treated for another condition, like aortic or mitral valve disease.
 Thus, the condition may go unacknowledged until it becomes too severe to be safely treated.
 Open heart surgery for valve repair has up to an estimated 35 percent mortality rate in the operating room and requires a 5-7 day recovery period.